droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./contrib/devtools/symbol-check.py - [Makes sure a Linux binary has only gcc, glibc, and libstdc++ version symbols](https://github.com/bitcoin/bitcoin/pull/4089) supported by given versions, thereby maintaining compatibility with minimum supported Linux distro versions.

+./contrib/devtools/test\_deterministic\_coverage.sh - Script that checks if unit tests have deterministic line coverage. [*Added in 0.19*](https://github.com/bitcoin/bitcoin/pull/15296).

-./contrib/devtools/test-security-check.py - Compiles a simple program in C and confirms that the binary has the security features tested in ./contrib/devtools/security-check.py. [*Added in 0.12*.](https://github.com/bitcoin/bitcoin/pull/6854)
+./contrib/devtools/test-security-check.py - Compiles a simple program in C and confirms that the binary has the security features tested in ./contrib/devtools/security-check.py. [*Added in 0.12*](https://github.com/bitcoin/bitcoin/pull/6854).

 ./contrib/devtools/update-translations.py - [Used to fetch new translations from Transifex.](https://github.com/bitcoin/bitcoin/pull/4110)